canonical/ubuntu-packaging-guide/packaging-new-software.rst

 Packaging New Software
 ======================

-You have found an exciting new piece of software, it is not packaged yet, you feel it needs exposure to the wider world by getting it into Ubuntu or a PPA, so you have decided to package it.
+While there are thousands of packages in the Ubuntu archive, there are still a lot nobody has gotten to yet.
+If there is an exciting new piece of software that you feel needs wider exposure, maybe you want to try your hand at creating a package for Ubuntu or a PPA.
+This guide will take you through the steps of packaging new software.

 Checking the Programme
 ----------------------